nerds-odd-e/attd-v2/README.md

 Also, you can access the database at http://localhost:20000 with username `admin` and password `123456`.
 The database name is `db`.

-If you are running tests of android on Mac, please run `docker compose up android-mac`.
+If you are running tests of android on Mac (not good for M1), please run `docker compose up android-mac`.
 After environment started, you should be able to access the docker based emulator for running tests at http://localhost:18080/vnc_auto.html

 If you are running tests of andriod on Linux, please run `docker compose up android-linux`.
 After environment started,